The Degree Program

 Membership to graduate faculty status recognizes the faculty members’ teaching and research qualifications which enable them to conduct graduate level instruction and supervise graduate student research and scholarship.
 The graduate faculty is expected to contribute to the advancement of knowledge, the practice of teaching, and service to the institution and discipline.
 Graduate faculty have an appropriate terminal degree (or equivalent), successful teaching experience, and continuing evidence of scholarly achievement and professional activity in their discipline.

 The Graduate Council derives its powers from the Constitution of the Valley City State University Faculty Association.
 All matters impacting graduate education will be conducted in accordance with the policies of the Faculty Association Constitution and Graduate Council.
 Graduate Council is the graduate unit policy making and curriculum body.
-The Director of the Office of Graduate Studies is the Chair.
+The Dean of Graduate Studies is the Chair.

 Continuing Education Courses